HBull5/property-manager-app/README.md

 # TO-DO

-## Create Markup
+## SQL

--   Customer Section
-    -   all customers page
-    -   update customer page
-    -   add new customer page
+    - add sql trigger for when a new assignment is created with an employeeID assigned to it to insert a current timestamp to dateAssigned col

--   Assignments Section
+## Assignments Page

-    -   all assignments page
-    -   assignments assigned to an employee
-    -   assignments belonging to a customer
-    -   update assignment page
-    -   new assignment page
+    - fix functionality for searching by either customer or employee last name
+    - add in ${type} params between customer/employee calls for less code/reusability

-## Sass Styling
+## SASS

--   mobile friendly
+    - add mobile styling?

+## Testing

--   some new stuff
+    - add some tests?
--   this is only on the harcourt branch